ru-ace/Flexbox.UI.NativeLibs/README.md

 # SDL2-CS-libs-bundle

-This repo contains precompiled SDL2 & SDL2_* libs for various platforms.
+This repo contains precompiled `SDL2*` and related shared libs for various platforms.

-It uses as git submodule for my multi-platform projects written using [SDL2-CS](https://github.com/flibitijibibo/SDL2-CS/) (C# wrapper for SDL2).
+I use it as a git submodule for my multi-platform projects written using [SDL2-CS](https://github.com/flibitijibibo/SDL2-CS/) (C# wrapper for SDL2).

-Libs:
+SDL2 libs:
-* `SDL2` 2.0.8
+* `SDL2` 2.0.8 - will not be updated, because 2.0.9 wants Android API Level >= 26
 * `SDL2_image` 2.0.4
 * `SDL2_mixer` 2.0.4
 * `SDL2_ttf` 2.0.15